The Christmas Organ Concert and Carol Sing was a Ringing Success!!!

-The organ is a real treasure here in New England, and our musicians are in the top of their field as well.
+The organ is a real treasure here in New England, and our musicians are in the top of their field.

 CHRISTMAS ORGAN CONCERT